Waiting for Santa: Casting

 Originally, the role of Mrs. Claus was to be portrayed by Sandy Walper due to Walper's agent landing her the role.
 Walper was unable to partake in the production due to her granddaughter being due around that time.
-Walper would eventually portray Mother Goose for a brief period on Barney & Friends, the successor to Barney and the Backyard Gang.
+Walper would eventually portray Mother Goose for a brief period on Barney & Friends, the successor to Barney & the Backyard Gang.
 The role was eventually given to Jeanne Cairns.

 Writing

 The script for Waiting for Santa was written between April 12, 1989, and January 12, 1990.
 The draft and revisions were completed by Frank Olsen.
 The first draft was completed on April 12, 1989; the first revision was completed on April 18, 1989; the second revision was completed on December 4, 1989, the third revision was completed on January 2, 1990; and the fourth and final revision was completed on January 12, 1990.

 Filming

 Filming for Waiting for Santa occurred on weekends of February 1990 at ColorDynamics in Allen, Texas.
 Brian Eppes, who portrays Michael, was sick on set during the filming of this video.
 For the overhead shot of Barney and the children on the ice, the crew used an overhead camera and choreographed the children doing their routine.
 For Barney, the crew placed him on a blue screen background, placed him on his back as he did the spin, and then it was keyed in for the overall effect.